A Message From Our Director

 Our students speak for themselves in describing their experiences and their lives at Stewart Home & School.
 You just have to see their faces as they speak – most with words, some without – but all with a very clear message.

-For over 120 years, Stewart Home & School has relied solely upon our students and their families to fulfill the school’s mission and guide its growth.
+For 128 years, Stewart Home & School has relied solely upon our students and their families to fulfill the school’s mission and guide its growth.

 When you visit, you will see the fruition of their dreams and the new dreams that are dreamed every day.